carltonupp/workshops/README.md

 # Workshops

-A collection of DIY workshops following a "Workshop in a Box" methodology.
+A collection of DIY workshops following the "Workshop in a Box" methodology.

 ## What is Workshop in a Box?